Preprocessing Among the Infalling Galaxy Population of EDisCS Clusters: Cluster Infall Regions

 We present these distributions in Figure~\ref{excess}.
-In both the infalling and control samples, a higher fraction of red galaxies have red neighbors than blue galaxies with blue neighbors.
-The latter value in both samples agree within the error bars, leading us to conclude that the infalling blue galaxies are not significantly more clustered than the control blue galaxies.
-However, the fraction of infalling red galaxies with close neighbors is consistently higher than that in the red control sample by $\Delta F(<d_\theta)\approx 3$--$8\%$, although only at $1.5$--$2.3\sigma$ significance.
-The fraction of infalling galaxies of either color with a close neighbor of either color is also higher in the infall regions than in the control sample by $\Delta F(<d_\theta)\approx 3$--$7\%$ (at $1.6$--$2.7\sigma$).
+The clearest result is the elevated fractions of red galaxies that have red neighbors within the infall region relative to either the control or the blue infall galaxies.
+A second notable finding is that the infalling blue galaxies are not significantly more clustered at small separations ($d_\theta < 0.2$ Mpc) than the control blue galaxies.
 Alternatively, we measure the red fraction among close pairs of galaxies and compare to those without a neighbor (Figure~\ref{redvneighbors}).
-Clustered galaxies are significantly more likely to be red than those without a neighbor, and this effect is more significant in the infall regions than in the control sample.
-Evidently, at these length scales the infall regions show signs of enhanced clustering of red galaxies, consistent with ``preprocessing", in which local overdensities quench star formation prior to their incorporation into the cluster.
+From both figures, we find that clustered galaxies are significantly more likely to be red than those without a neighbor, and this effect is more significant in the infall regions than in the control sample.
+Evidently, at these length scales the infall regions show signs of enhanced clustering of red galaxies, consistent with ``preprocessing", in which local overdensities, rather than global environment, quench star formation prior to their incorporation into the cluster.